How Do I : Notify the Library About Lost & Damaged Items?

 From time to time things get lost or damaged – it happens to the best of us.
 Here’s what happens if you lose or damage a book:

-- If a book is 30 days or more overdue, it is considered lost and the replacement cost is added to your record with a $5. processing fee.
+- If a book is 30 days or more overdue, it is considered lost and the replacement cost is added to your record.

 - When you return the item, these charges are cancelled and replaced with the maximum fine ($10 at the most for each item).

 - If you paid for an item and return it later in good condition in 30 days or less from when you pay, the Library will send a refund by mail as long as you provide the receipt.